timonviola/dotman.rs/README.md

 ## Why?
 - To learn rust
 - fun
-- No more manual managing of vim, tmux, git aliases etc. between computers.
+- No more manual managing of vim, tmux, git aliases etc. between machines and OSes.

 # How to use
 create a dotman.toml file under your $HOME directory.
 (Is you want to change the location/name of this file change `DOTMAN_HOME` env var.)